hmil/hmil.github.io/source/_posts/TypeScript-project-structure2.md

 1. Download the archive [for part 2](https://github.com/hmil/ts-seed-project/archive/part2.zip), and unzip it somewhere.
 2. If you haven't already, [sign up](https://www.npmjs.com/signup) to npm and [log in](https://docs.npmjs.com/cli/adduser) using the command line.
 Or, if you don't care about publishing to npm, go straight to *4*.
-3. In the project, run `./customize.sh`
+3. In the project, run `./customize.sh`.
+If it worked, you can skip step 4.
 4. Otherwise, run the script like so: `./customize.sh username`, where _username_ is any username you picked.
 Beware that you will not be able to publish the packages.

 Alternatively, if you do not wish to download the files, you can read the [diff on github](https://github.com/hmil/ts-seed-project/compare/part1...part2).